 Fire doors help prevent a fire from spreading giving the occupants additional time to get out of the building in the event of a fire.
 They confine the fire to a specific area for up to 60 minutes.
 They are a requirement for some buildings.

 Fire doors only work if they’re kept shut.
 It provides a smoke and fire resistant barrier for approximately 30 minutes for FD30 doors and 60 minutes for FD60 doors.
 With some buildings, fire doors are mandatory.
 Where they aren’t mandatory, it is recommended fire doors are fitted to kitchens and every room with an in-use fireplace.
 When kept shut, the fire door will help prevent a fire from spreading, giving occupants extra time to get out of the building safely.
 Although a fire door can’t hold back a fire indefinitely, a fire door will delay the spread.
+They need to be regularly maintained and inspected.
+You can easily do that with good fire inspector software.

 Fire doors are thicker and heavier than normal doors.
 There’s also a few additional steps to take to ensure the fire door is installed correctly.
 A poorly installed fire door is nothing more than a heavy regular door with a false sense of security.
 Fire doors are something a trained and qualified professional should handle.
 The fire door has an intumescent strip running along where the frame and door meet to stop smoke from spreading.
 Smoke spreads quicker than fire.
 House fire deaths are usually attributed to smoke inhalation.
 The smoke can knock someone unconscious in minutes.